The last year has been a journey for me – mostly a journey in grace.

 - 7 Steps to Get Back on Track with Daily Bible Reading

 After I’ve spent time reading and studying God’s word, I move into prayers of supplication.
-I like to write my prayers, and I use my prayer journal pretty heavily during this time.
+I like to write my prayers, and I use my prayer notebook pretty heavily during this time.

 This is when I begin to pray in response to the text I’ve read as well as praying for my family members and friends.
 You can read all about my system of prayer here.